 Alimony is often one of the most combative areas of a divorce.
 Determining how much alimony and for how long is often fought about as people rarely want to pay their soon to be ex-spouse and the soon to be ex-spouse will rarely be happy with the amount offered.
 Many people find themselves having to look for new employment or an adjusted quality of life as a result of a divorce.
 Parties need to remember that they will now be running two households on the same amount of money they used to run one.
 This is a challenge.

 It is not uncommon for one spouse to be ill-equipped to provide for themselves financially, especially if they were the spouse taking care of the children or the household.
 In instances such as this, the ex-spouse who has adequate financial means may be required to make spousal support or alimony payments to the other person.
-Our Middlesex County alimony lawyers can represent you throughout your divorce proceedings to ensure a fair alimony agreement is drafted no matter which side you are on.
+Our East Brunswick alimony lawyers can represent you throughout your divorce proceedings to ensure a fair alimony agreement is drafted no matter which side you are on.
 Negotiating the proper amount of alimony will be essential for your future and ability to provide for yourself after your Divorce.

 In the state of New Jersey there are several types of alimony awards: